-2.3 When assessing risk, an organisation must have procedures to take into account the need to determine, provide and sustain an appropriate working environment which conforms to Union and national legislation, in particular Directive 89/391/EEC.

-3. Monitoring - a structured approach to ensure that risk control measures are in place, working correctly and achieving the organisation's objectives

-3.1 The organisation must have a procedure to regularly collect, monitor and analyse relevant safety data and to apply Commission Regulation (EU) No 1078/2012 including:

-- (a) the performance of relevant processes; - (b) the results of processes (including all contracted services and products); - (c) the effectiveness of risk control arrangements; - (d) information on experience, malfunctions, defects and repairs arising from day-to-day operation and maintenance.

-3.2 The organisation must have procedures to ensure that accidents, incidents, near-misses and other dangerous occurrences are reported, logged, investigated and analysed.

-3.3 For a periodic review of all processes, the organisation must have an internal auditing system which is independent, impartial and acts in a transparent way.
-This system must have procedures in place to:

-- (a) develop an internal audit plan, which can be revised depending on the results of previous audits and monitoring of performance; - (b) analyse and evaluate the results of the audits; - (c) propose and implement specific corrective measures/actions; - (d) verify the effectiveness of previous measures/actions.

-4. Continuous improvement - a structured approach to analyse the information gathered through regular monitoring, auditing, or other relevant sources and to use the results to learn and to adopt preventive or corrective measures in order to maintain or improve the level of safety
+- 2.3 When assessing risk, an organisation must have procedures to take into account the need to determine, provide and sustain an appropriate working environment which conforms to Union and national legislation, in particular Directive 89/391/EEC6. - 3.
+Monitoring a structured approach to ensure that risk control measures are in place, working correctly and achieving the organisation's objectives - 3.1 The organisation must have a procedure to regularly collect, monitor and analyse relevant safety data, including: - (a) the performance of relevant processes; - (b) the results of processes (including all contracted services and products); - (c) the effectiveness of risk control arrangements; - (d) information on experience, malfunctions, defects and repairs arising from day-to-day operation and maintenance. - 3.2 The organisation must have procedures to ensure that accidents, incidents, near-misses and other dangerous occurrences are reported, logged, investigated and analysed. - 3.3 For a periodic review of all processes, the organisation must have an internal auditing system which is independent, impartial and acts in a transparent way.
+This system must have procedures in place to: - (a) develop an internal audit plan, which can be revised depending on the results of previous audits and monitoring of performance; - (b) analyse and evaluate the results of the audits; - (c) propose and implement specific corrective measures/actions; - (d) verify the effectiveness of previous measures/actions. - 3.4 The procedures mentioned in 3.1, 3.2 and 3.3 shall comply with the common safety methods related to the risk evaluation and assessment methods as adopted pursuant to Article 6.1(a) of Directive (EU) 2016/798 and to the methods for assessing the safety level and the safety performance of railway operators at national and Union level as adopted pursuant to Article 6.1(d) of Directive (EU) 2016/798. - 4.
+Continuous improvement a structured approach to analyse the information gathered through regular monitoring, auditing, or other relevant sources and to use the results to learn and to adopt preventive or corrective measures in order to maintain or improve the level of safety